 Charles River: Preparing Wealth Managers for Significant Change

-Although the future of the DoL Fiduciary Rule has been called into question under the new U.S. administration, this misses the larger point.
-The wealth management industry is already undergoing significant change, and the DoL Rule would only accelerate those changes.
-As an industry leading provider of institutional and wealth management solutions, Charles River enables wealth managers, advisors, and wirehouses to adapt to this rapidly changing landscape and maintain competitive advantage.
+The wealth management industry is already undergoing significant change, and the DoL Fiduciary Rule would only accelerate those changes.
+As an industry leading provider of institutional and wealth management solutions, Charles River helps enable wealth managers, advisors, and wirehouses to adapt to this rapidly changing landscape and maintain competitive advantage.

-FACILITATING THE TRANSITION TO FEE-BASED MODELS Charles River provides wirehouses with a complete platform to roll-out Rep-as-Portfolio Manager programs and the requisite scalability to add large numbers of accounts.
+FACILITATING THE TRANSITION TO FEE-BASED MODELS Charles River provides wirehouses with a complete platform to roll out Rep-as-Portfolio Manager programs and the requisite scalability to add large numbers of accounts.
 The platform streamlines deployment of advisor-driven strategies with centralized portfolio management, central overlay, performance measurement and attribution, and multi-custodial position management and reconciliation.
 Advisors can efficiently implement high conviction investment themes across their entire book of business and benefit from the same portfolio and order management capabilities available to top-tier wealth management firms.
-Managers can offer products suitable for each client’s account size, investment objectives and risk tolerance.
-Charles River’s global multi-asset instrument coverage ensures full support for even the most sophisticated investment products.
+Managers can offer products suitable for each client’s account size, investment objectives, and risk tolerance.
+Charles River’s global multi-asset instrument coverage helps to ensure full support for even the most sophisticated investment products.

 Advisory services utilize an extensive library of built-in rules for worldwide regulatory requirements and mandates, including US SEC 1940 Act and Rule 2a-7, UCITS and CESR, Dodd-Frank, KAGB and global shareholder disclosure (GSD) regulations.
-The Charles River Wealth Management Solution automates the compliance workflow and provides enterprise-level scale and capabilities; including advanced compliance rule building, testing and maintenance, customizable reporting and a complete audit history.
+The Charles River Wealth Management Solution automates the compliance workflow and provides enterprise-level capabilities and scale, including advanced compliance rule-building, testing and maintenance, customizable reporting, and a complete audit history.

-ENABLING PRODUCT INNOVATION The DoL Fiduciary Rule provides agile Wealth Managers with an opportunity to differentiate their firms by offering innovative and compliant retirement investment products.
+ENABLING PRODUCT INNOVATION The DoL Fiduciary Rule provides wealth managers with an opportunity to differentiate their firms by offering innovative retirement investment products.
 Firms can implement their entire investment process on Charles River for all products and strategies, including multi-asset, total return, smart beta, and risk parity.
 All business units and product groups use the same portfolio management, trading, risk, and compliance backbone, providing firms with significant operational efficiencies.